 In this subsection, we obtain recursive formulas for the Betti numbers of edge ideals of weighted oriented cycles.
 As we have seen in the previous chapter, it suffices to consider the Betti numbers of edge ideals of weighted naturally oriented cycles by Theorem \ref{indecycle}.
 For the remainder of this section, we assume $C$ is a non-classic weighted naturally oriented cycle.
 As in the previous subsection, let $m_i$ be the monomial associated to the edge $x_ix_{i+1} \in E(C)$ for each $i\in [n]$.
 Without loss of generality, we may assume $m_n$ is a blockend, i.e., $\w(x_1) \geq 2$.

-In the previous subsection, we proved that $I(C)$ is bridge-friendly and bridge-minimal with respect to the given total ordering $>_I$.
+In the previous subsection, we proved that $I(C)$ is bridge-friendly with respect to a given total ordering $(>_I)$.
 This total ordering is not fruitful in our efforts to obtain recursive formulas similar to the ones from Theorems \ref{thm:bettiforest1}, \ref{thm:bettiforest2}, and \ref{thm:bettiforest3}.
 For this reason, we need a new total ordering on $\G(C)$ in this subsection.
 Let $B_1,\dots,B_p$ be all the blocks of $I(C)$ such that

 where each blockend of a block is underlined.
 If $|B_i|=2$ for each $i\in [p]$, then all monomials in $\G(C)$ are blockends.
-In particular, it is not possible for any subset to contain a bridge or a (true) gap.
+In particular, it is not possible for any subset of $\G(C)$ to contain a bridge or a (true) gap.
 Thus, the minimal free resolution of $I(C)$ is the Taylor resolution and Betti numbers are obtained directly from the Taylor resolution.
 Thus, we may assume $|B_k|\geq 3$ for some $k\in [p]$.
-We introduce a new total ordering on $\G(C)$ for a fixed $k$ where $|B_k|\geq 3$.
-We call this new ordering \emph{k-flip ordering}, defined to be the same ordering as $(>_I)$ with the only difference that the order of the second and third elements of $B_k$, namely $m_{b_{k-1}+1}$ and $m_{b_{k-1}+2}$, are switched.
+We introduce a new total ordering on $\G(C)$ for a fixed $k$ where $|B_k|\geq 3$, which we call the \emph{k-flip ordering}.
+This order is similar to $(>_I)$ with the only difference that the order of the second and third elements of $B_k$, namely $m_{b_{k-1}+1}$ and $m_{b_{k-1}+2}$, are switched.
 Let $(>_{k})$ denote the $k$-flip ordering:

-In order to obtain formulas for the Betti numbers using our tools, we must first show that $I(C)$ is bridge-friendly and bridge-minimal with respect to $(>_{k})$.
+In order to obtain formulas for the Betti numbers using our tools, we first show that $I(C)$ is bridge-friendly with respect to $(>_{k})$.
 We will start by characterizing bridges, gaps, and true gaps of $I(C)$ with respect to $(>_{k})$.
 Notice that bridges and gaps do not depend on the total ordering.
 Hence, we use the characterizations of bridges and gaps of $I(C)$ from Proposition \ref{bridgetruegapcycle} and only consider true gaps.

 \begin{proposition} Let $\sigma$ be a subset of $\G(C)$.
 Consider a monomial $m_i\in \G(C)$.
-Then, $m_i$ is a true gap of $\sigma$ if and only if $m_i$ is a gap of $\sigma$ and \begin{enumerate} \item[(a)] when $i=b_{k-1}+1$, nothing else is needed. \item[(b)] when $i=b_{k-1}+2$, we have $m_{i-2}\notin \sigma$ and, whenever $m_{i+2}$ is in the same block as $m_{i-1},m_i,m_{i+1}$, then $m_{i+2}\notin \sigma$. \item[(c)] when $i\notin \{ b_{k-1}+1, b_{k-1}+2\}$, whenever $m_{i+2}$ is in the same block as $m_{i-1},m_i,m_{i+1}$, then $m_{i+2}\notin \sigma$. \end{enumerate} \end{proposition}
+Then, $m_i$ is a true gap of $\sigma$ if and only if $m_i$ is a gap of $\sigma$ and \begin{enumerate} \item[(a)] when $i=b_{k-1}+1$, nothing else is needed; \item[(b)] when $i=b_{k-1}+2$, we have $m_{i-2}\notin \sigma$ and, whenever $m_{i+2}$ is in the same block as $m_{i-1},m_i,m_{i+1}$, then $m_{i+2}\notin \sigma$; \item[(c)] when $i\notin \{ b_{k-1}+1, b_{k-1}+2\}$, whenever $m_{i+2}$ is in the same block as $m_{i-1},m_i,m_{i+1}$, then $m_{i+2}\notin \sigma$. \end{enumerate} \end{proposition}